sinara-hw/Sayma_Metlino_Documentation/metlino/description.rst

 * Micro-USB providing:

     * JTAG
-    * AMC FPGA UART
-    * RTM FPGA UART
+    * FPGA UART
-    * MMC UART and DFU
+    * CPU UART and DFU

 * Stand-alone 12 V power connector
 * MGT (Multi-Gigabit Transceiver) connected to:

-    * RTM x17 (optionally x16 with additional Fat\_Pipe1 connection)
-    * Fat\_Pipe1 x1 (optionally x2 without additional RTM connection)
-    * Port 0 (additionally connected to SATA)
+    * Backplane x12
+    * FMC x4 (optionally x5 if alt port 0 is not used)
-    * SFP x1 (optionally x2 if Port 0 is connected to ETH PHY)
+    * Port 0 (usually Ethernet from MCH, additionally this link is also connected to SATA port)
+    * SFP x3

-* RTM connector compatible with Sayma RTM module.
+* VHDCI connector x2 compatible with `VHDCI Carrier <https://github.com/sinara-hw/vhdci_carrier>`_

 Optional connections can be made by resoldering capacitors on PCB.

 Power supply:
 ^^^^^^^^^^^^^

-* Monitoring of voltage and Power supply for RTM 12 V and FMC 12 V
+* Monitoring of voltage and Power supply for FMC 12 V
 * FMC VADJ fixed to 1,8 V
 * Monitoring current of all FMC buses
 * Stand-alone power connector